A modern medium van with high payload ratings

 - Electronic stability control (ESC)

 - Autonomous emergency braking (AEB)

 - Lane departure warning

 - Driver fatigue monitor

-Since VW made autonomous emergency braking standard on all the vans it sells in the UK back in 2017, it's always disappointing to find this limted to the options list elsewhere.
+Since Volkswagen made autonomous emergency braking standard on all the vans it sells in the UK back in 2017, it's always disappointing to find this limited to the options list on rival models.

 Peugeot Expert security

 Deadlocks and remote locking that allows you to unlock the cab and load area separately are standard on every version of the Expert.

 But you will need to go for a Professional model or above to get an alarm as part of the basic price.

 Still trying to make up your mind which Peugeot Expert to buy?
 Well, just to add some further confusion, don't forget that the Citroen Berlingo, Vauxhall Vivaro and Toyota Proace are all the same basic van - so don't forget to check those out for competitive deals if you've set your heart on this basic design.